ietf-ribose/xml2rfc-mapping-convertor/README.rst

    - You can view the report before the test finishes.
    - Hitting ``Ctrl+C`` at any point will leave a valid report for paths processed so far.
+   - You can resume the report after that by noting latest processed path index in progress bar and passing that number via ``--continue-at``
+     (as long as you only check one dirname, don’t use randomization and don’t check aliases).

 Reference comparison